Lega (political party): 2025 regional elections

-All eyes and party's hopes were thus directed toward the upcoming election in Veneto, the party's ultimate stronghold and one of the last three regions to vote in 2025, along with Campania and Apulia.
+All eyes and the party's hopes were thus directed toward the upcoming election in Veneto, the party's ultimate stronghold and one of the last three regions to vote in 2025, along with Apulia and Campania.
 The League long tried to change the law in order to allow term-limited Zaia to run again, as well as fielding Zaia's personal list, under which most of the party's regional councillors had been elected in 2020, but FdI and FI did not agree.
 However, the party was successful in obtaining the nomination of Alberto Stefani, regional secretary of the LV, as the coalition's joint candidate for President of Veneto.
 Unable to run again for the top job, Zaia announced that he would lead the party in all seven provinces.
 In the run-up of the election, Zaia also floated the idea of restructuring the federal party under the CDU/CSU model, with the current League and a northern regionalist party centred around the LV.
+In the election, Stefani was elected President by a landslide 64.4% of the vote and the LV was confirmed the largest in the region with 36.3% of the vote, outperforming the FdI (18.7%) against all odds.
+Zaia obtained 203,054 (write-in) preferences, the all-time record in Italian regional elections, and was later elected President of the Regional Council.
+Contextually, the party obtained 8.0% in Apulia and 5.5% in Campania.